bug-free-pancake/Bayesian_Multilevel_Model_Assignment/README.md

 ## Contributions

-My contribution includes dataset selection, Model 4 implementation in Sections 2 - 5, and Section 6 Interpretation of parameters
+My contribution includes dataset selection, Model 4 implementation in Sections 2 - 5 and feature selection, and Section 6 Interpretation of parameters